AGI remains unsolved.

 2. Submissions that open source all code (excluding API calls to trusted partners), but don't meet the constraints of the Kaggle competition (i.e., no API access, limited compute, etc.)

-We do not verify non-open-source, non-commercial systems.
+We do not verify untrusted non-open-source, non-commercial systems.

 Testing Selected Models